 This registry is being undertaken to improve knowledge about the care of patients with CAD and/or PAD.
 The registry will provide important data on:

 This is an international, prospective, observational, longitudinal registry in patients with CICD with a yearly patient follow-up over three years.

 The study is approved by local institutional review boards and all patients will give informed consent in accordance with national and local guidelines.

-All consecutive patients with CICD either scheduled for an elective revascularisation procedure or visited on an ambulatory basis by participating centers.No data will be collected before detailed information is given to the patient and a signed informed consent is obtained.
+All consecutive patients with CICD either scheduled for an elective revascularisation procedure or visited on an ambulatory basis by participating centres.No data will be collected before the detailed information is given to the patient and a signed informed consent is obtained.

 The Executive Committee of the registry is chaired by Michel Komajda.The 56 ESC member countries have been invited to join this phase of the registry.
 If you are interested in joining, please contact your national cardiac society.